zhaotianjing/JWASr/README.md

 # JWASr_GUI
 [JWASr_GUI](https://github.com/zhaotianjing/JWASr_GUI) is a shiny app for JWASr, which provide GUI for user.
+More powerful function is under development.

 ### Installation
 The process is exactly same as R package [JWASr](https://github.com/zhaotianjing/JWASr), except you should also install `shiny` by `install.packages("shiny")` in R.